Gigliomaniac/AAS-Capstone/README.md

 # AAS-Capstone
 A proof-of-concept.
 Not production ready.
 It was created for academic demonstration and portfolio purposes.
+The items in the repository are machinations I had a hand in, rather than the entirety of the project.
+Questions welcome!
 # Cloud Lab Automation Platform (Capstone Project)

 ## Overview